ajitgoel/hugo-blog-theme/content/post/c-how-to-use-dispose-and-finalize/index.md

 ```
 public class Test : IDisposable
 {
   private bool isDisposed = false;
-    //Finalization is process by which the Garbage controller allows objects
+  //Finalization is process by which the Garbage controller
-    //to clean up any unmanaged resources that they're holding, before actually destroying the instance.
+  //allows objects to clean up any unmanaged resources that
+  //they're holding, before actually destroying the instance.
-    //.Net framework translates the explicit destructor to create a call to Finalize(see  Listing 2)
+  //.Net framework translates the explicit destructor to create
-    //It allows the system run cleanup code during the finalize operation.
+  //a call to Finalize(see  Listing 2).
+It allows the system
+  //run cleanup code during the finalize operation.
   ~Test()
   {
     Dispose(false);
   }
   protected void Dispose(bool disposing)
   {
-		//wrap the dispose method in try-catch to ensure that the memory is always reclaimed in case of an exception.
+    //wrap the dispose method in try-catch to ensure that
+    //the memory is always reclaimed in case of an exception.
     try
     {
       if(!isDisposed)
       {
         if (disposing)
         {
-				//Code to dispose the managed resources held by the class
+          //Code to dispose the managed resources held by
+          //the class
         }
-				//Code to dispose the un-managed resources held by the class like a database connection instance
+        //Code to dispose the un-managed resources held by
+        //the class like a database connection instance
         isDisposed = true;
         base.Dispose(disposing);
       }
     }
     catch(Exception exception){}
   }
-	//client application should call the Dispose method explicitly to
+  //client application should call the Dispose method explicitly
-	//free any unmanaged resources for which the object may be holding references or
+  //to free any unmanaged resources for which the object may
-	// if it instantiates managed classes which in turn use such unmanaged resources
+  //be holding references or if it instantiates managed classes
+  //which in turn use such unmanaged resources
   public void Dispose()
   {
     Dispose(true);
     //This prevents the finalizer from running.
     GC.SuppressFinalize(this);
   }
 }
 ```